PedroHenriqueAraujo18/PersonalProjects/README.md

 # PersonalProjects
-Here will be my projects of all languages separated by their name extensions, like crud.py, crud.jar or quality.js
+Here will be my projects of all languages separated by their name extensions and sub-repository, like crud.py, crud.jar or quality.js